SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat/collect-logs-metrics.md

 ## Collect Apache Tomcat Logs and Metrics for Kubernetes environments

-In a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
+In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about it[ here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/01_Telegraf_Collection_Architecture).
 The diagram below illustrates how data is collected from Apache Tomcat in a Kubernetes environment.
 Four services in the architecture shown below make up the metric collection pipeline: Telegraf, Prometheus, Fluentd, and FluentBit.

 The first service in the pipeline is Telegraf.
 Telegraf collects metrics from Apache Tomcat.
 Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment, for example, Telegraf runs in the same pod as the containers it monitors.
 Telegraf uses the Apache Tomcat and Jolokia2 input plugin to obtain metrics.
 (For simplicity, the diagram doesn’t show the input plugins.)
 The injection of the Telegraf sidecar container is done by the Telegraf Operator.
 We also have Fluentbit that collects logs written to standard out and forwards them to FluentD, which in turn sends all the logs and metrics data to a Sumo Logic HTTP Source.